Software Setup

 • Select the 64-Bit version of Pi OS (Legacy) Lite (No Desktop Environment)

-• Make sure you select the Legacy Bullseye option here
+• Select the Legacy Bullseye option here

 • The username must be pifinder